Public transportation in the United States

-Public transportation in the United States refers to publicly financed mass transit services across the nation.
-This includes various forms of bus, rail, ferry, and sometimes, airline services.
-Most established public transit systems are located in central, urban areas where there is enough density and public demand to require public transportation.
-In more auto-centric suburban localities, public transit is normally, but not always, less frequent and less common.
-Most public transit services in the United States are either national, regional/commuter, or local, depending on the type of service.
-Furthermore, sometimes "public transportation" in the United States is an umbrella term used synonymously with "alternative transportation", meaning any form of mobility that excludes driving alone by automobile.
-This can sometimes include carpooling, vanpooling, on-demand mobility (i.e. Uber, Lyft, Bird, Lime), infrastructure that is fixated toward bicycles (i.e. bike lanes, sharrows, cycle tracks, and bike trails), and paratransit service.
+The United States is served by a wide array of public transportation, including various forms of bus, rail, ferry, and sometimes, airline services.
+Most public transit systems are in urban areas with enough density and public demand to require public transportation; most US cities have some form of public transit.
+In more auto-centric suburban localities, public transit is generally less frequent and less common.
+Most public transit services in the United States are either national, regional/commuter, or local.

+In the United States, public transportation is sometimes used synonymously with alternative transportation, meaning every form of mobility except driving alone by automobile.
+This can sometimes include carpooling, vanpooling, on-demand mobility (i.e. Uber, Lyft, Bird, Lime), infrastructure that is oriented toward bicycles (i.e. bike lanes, sharrows, cycle tracks, and bike trails), and paratransit service.